-Sponsored by the Seaborg Center
+Sponsored by the Seaborg Center.

-Each year, approximately 325 students from throughout the Upper Peninsula compete in 46 different Science Olympiad events.
-More than 125 volunteers make this event possible.
+Each year, approximately 300 students from throughout the Upper Peninsula compete in 46 different Science Olympiad events.
+More than 100 volunteers make this event possible.

 Science Olympiad competitions have been sponsored by the Glenn T. Seaborg Center Mathematics and Science Center at Northern Michigan University since 1987.

-2013 Winning Schools (Division B – Middle School)
+2020 Winning Schools (Division B – Middle School)

 - First Place: Washington Middle School, Calumet

-2013 Winning Schools (Division C – High School)
+2020 Winning Schools (Division C – High School)

-- First Place: Superior Central High School, Eben Junction
+- First Place: Gladstone High School, Gladstone

 - Second Place: A.D.
 Johnston High School, Bessemer